Helium-He/Automate-Blackboard-Classes/README.md

 * In line 28 and 29 in class.py enter the username and password
 * pip install Selenium
 * python class.py
+## Note: Make sure to change timetable according to your classes